-Go under Photoshop's File menu and choose New.
-When the dialog appears, click on the Preset pop-up menu at the top and, near the bottom, you'll see the name of your open photo.
-Select the photo's name, and the exact Width, Height, Resolution, and Color Mode settings from your open photo will be copied into the New dialog's fields.
-Just click OK and a new document with the same specs as your open photo will appear onscreen.
+Now, go under Photoshop's File menu and choose New.
+When the New Document dialog appears, you'll see the Recent tab with your image copied to the Clipboard, and if you take a look at the settings on the right, you'll see the exact Width, Height, Resolution, and Color Mode settings from your open photo (take a look back at the Image Size dialog in Step Two to see them again).
+Just click Create and a new document with the same specs as your open photo will appear onscreen (as seen here).

-Once your new blank document is open in Photoshop, click back on the photo you opened.
-Now press ${\boldsymbol{\mathsf{V}}}$ to get the Move tool, press-and-hold the Shift key, and then click-and-drag your photo onto the new blank document.
-Because you're pressing-and-holding the Shift key while you're dragging, the photo will appear in the exact position it did in the original.
-However, this dragged copy is on its own separate layer, so press Command-E (PC: Ctrl-E) to merge this layer with the Background layer (this flattens the document).
-Since the document you dragged your photo onto was a new blank document, it has no metadata whatsoever, and your photo, which comes over as a layer, doesn't carry any of its own metadata with it.
+With your new blank document open, just press Command-V (PC: Ctrl-V) to Paste your original image onto the new blank document and it'll appear on its own separate layer (as seen here).
+Press Command-E (PC: Ctrl-E) to merge this layer with the Background layer (this flattens the document).
+Since the document you copied-and-pasted your photo onto was a new blank document, it has no metadata whatsoever, and your photo, which comes over as a layer, doesn't carry any of its own metadata with it.

 Lastly, go under the File menu and choose File Info.
-When the dialog appears, click on Camera Data on the left and you'll see that all the fields are blank.
+When its dialog appears, click on Camera Data on the left and you'll see that all the fields are blank.
 However, if you click on the IPTC tab, you'll see that all your copyright and contact info has been stripped out, too.
 Luckily, when you create a metadata template in Bridge, it is also available in Photoshop.
-So if you'd like to add your IPTC contact and copyright info back in, just click on the down-facing triangle at the bottom of the dialog and, from the pop-up menu, choose the metadata template with the info you'd like to embed (if your template does not appear in the pop-up menu, choose Import instead, find your template in the Import Template dialog that appears, and click Open).
-By the way, if you find yourself doing this a lot, this is an ideal thing to record as an action, so the whole process is totally automated (more on actions in Chapter 4 of the book).
+So if you'd like to add your IPTC contact and copyright info back in, just click on the pop-up menu to the right of the Preferences button at the bottom of the dialog, and choose the metadata template with the info you'd like to embed (if your template does not appear in the pop-up menu, choose Import instead, find your template in the Import Template dialog that appears, and click Open).
+By the way, if you find yourself doing this a lot, this is an ideal thing to record as an action, so the whole process is totally automated (more on actions in Chapter 9 of the book).